-Managers at the Texas Motor Speedway upgraded the condition of wood surfaces in the facility’s Speedway Club by utilizing a high-quality wood restoration service provided by Mid America Metals wood refinishers.
+Managers at the Texas Motor Speedway upgraded the condition of wood surfaces in the facility’s Speedway Club by utilizing a high-quality wood restoration service provided by Mid America Specialty Services wood refinishers.

 Proactive maintenance can help you improve and maintain the quality of wood assets throughout your facility:

 - Lobby areas

 Do you need to improve or maintain the condition of the metal, stone or wood assets in your facility?

 Contact us at Mid America Specialty Services to learn about adding regular metal, stone and wood restoration services to your building maintenance program.